YagoLopez/Webcams_de_Asturias/README.md

 - This is an experimental project to put in practice several patterns, best practices and technologies using the AngularJS framework.
 It has been created as reference for the author or anyone interested in this topic.
 Feel free to send any comment or sugerence in the Issues section.

-- **Waring:** In case of problems loading the app, use an incongito window or clear manually the browser cache
+- **Waring:** In case of problems loading the app caused by the service worker cache, try this options:
+  - Try to reload several times the page
+  - Use an incongito window
+  - Clear manually the browser cache

 - Architecture and features:
     - Business Layer design based on **Object Oriented Programming**